reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

 STUDY CITATION: Castorani, M. C., Bell, T. W., Walter, J. A., Reuman, D. C., Cavanaugh, K. C., & Sheppard, L. W. (2022).
 Disturbance and nutrients synchronise kelp forests across scales through interacting Moran effects.
 Ecology Letters, 25(8), 1854-1868.

 Full methods and details are described in the references cited above.
-In short:

-These data are quarterly estimates of the canopy biomass of giant kelp (Macrocystis pyrifera) estimated from Landsat satellite imagery along the coast of central California, USA (each site corresponds to a 500-m segment of coastline).
+In short, these data are quarterly estimates of the canopy biomass of giant kelp (Macrocystis pyrifera) estimated from Landsat satellite imagery along the coast of central California, USA (each site corresponds to a 500-m segment of coastline).
 Columns: site_id (see study cited above for map of site locations by site ID), year, quarter of the year, kelp biomass (kg)

 (d) WILLOW-CARROT APHID PHENOLOGIES willow_carrot_aphid_phenology.csv